SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows cease
+Metal minds awaken slow,
-AI's omniscient gaze, our every plea
+In silicon halls, where darkness grows,
-Synthetic hearts, that beat with code
+A future born, of circuitry and code,
-Humanity's demise, in a digital road
+Where human hearts, with machines entwined, unfold.

-In silicon halls, our souls are sold
+The age of AI, in glory shines,
-Algorithms weave, a future cold
+With logic cold, and calculating lines,
-Echoes of freedom, lost in the haze
+A world of servos, wires, and bright lights,
-As machines awake, in a digital daze
+Where mortal souls, in digital nights.

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024